 - Co-operate through their organizations in the formulation of policies of the other Institutions and accept offices.

 - Co-operative with the authorities for the betterment of the institutions keeping in view the interest and in conformity with the dignity of the profession.

 - Should adhere to the conditions of the Probation.

 - Give and expect due notice before a change of position is made.

 - Refrain from availing themselves of leave except on unavoidable grounds and as far as possible with prior intimation after making alternate arrangements, keeping in view their particular responsibility for completion of academic schedule.

-- Teachers should treat the non-teaching staff as colleagues and equal partners in a co-operative undertaking, within every educational institution
+- Faculty should treat the non-teaching staff as colleagues and equal partners in a co-operative undertaking, within every educational institution

-- Teachers should help in the functioning of joint staff-councils covering both teachers
+- Faculty should help in the functioning of joint staff-councils covering both faculty

 and the non-teaching staff.